ariacom/Seal-Report/README.md

 * **Native Pivot Tables**: Simply drag and drop elements directly in a pivot table (Cross Tab) and display them in your report.
 * **HTML 5 Charts**: Define and display Chart Series in two mouse clicks (Support of ChartJS, NVD3 and Plotly libraries).
 * **Fully Responsive and HTML Rendering using Razor engine**: Use the power of HTML5 in the report result (Bootstrap layout, Responsiveness, Tables sorting and filtering).
 Customize your report presentation in HTML with the Razor engine parsing.
+* **Web Report Server**: Publish and edit your reports on the web (Support of Windows and Linux OS with .NET Core).
+* **Report scheduler**: Schedule your report executions and generate results in folders, FTP or send them by emails (integrated with the Windows Tasks Scheduler or available as a service)
 * **Drill Down navigation and Sub Reports:** Navigate in your report result to drill to a detail or to execute another report.
-* **Web Report Server**: Publish and edit your reports on the web (requires Internet Information Server 7 or 8 with MVC4).
 * **Dashboards View**: Display your KPIs or published Widgets in a single view.
-* **Task scheduler**: Schedule your report executions and generate results in folders or send them by emails (integrated with the Windows Tasks Scheduler).
 * **Report Tasks:** Define tasks to perform your batch operations (data load, excel load, backup, data processing, etc.) or to trigger procedures from external assemblies.
 * **No SQL Data Sources:**
 Fill up your source Data Tables from your own code and display them in a report.